Building Information Modelling (BIM)

 BIM is already being used on major projects, including Cross River Rail.
 Since 1 July 2019, all Queensland Government construction projects with a value of $50 million or more are required to use BIM from the early planning phase.

-Departmental approaches which have been developed to align with our Principles for BIM implementation can be found at the following links:
+Departmental BIM information requirements that align with our Principles for BIM implementation can be found via: